aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether the hidden row is rendered in GridControl,the default value is false. if you need to unhide the hidden row latter ,you shall set it as true
+Gets whether the hidden row is rendered in GridControl,the default value is false. if you need to unhide the hidden row latter ,you shall set it as true

 **Returns:**
 boolean